-If you are a City of Sonoma or Valley of the Moon Water District customer, you have some water saving tools at your fingertips!
+As a sanitation customer, you have some water saving tools at your fingertips!
 Please take advantage of the following water saving programs which are offered on a first-come, first-served basis while funding is available.
-Clothes Washers: Receive up to \$50 back on the purchase and installation of a new, qualifying high-efficiency clothes washer (HEW).
+Clothes Washers: Receive up to \$125 back on the purchase and installation of a new, qualifying high-efficiency clothes washer (HEW).
 Rebates are available for all CEE Tier 2 & Advanced Tier listed clothes washers except those containing silver ion technology.
-For more information, go to www.savingwaterpartnership.org/programs_list/washer-rebate/.
+Toilet rebates: Get up to \$150 back on the purchase and installation of each new, qualifying high-efficiency toilet (HET) from the List of Qualifying Models.
+Download rebate application forms and learn more at SonomaWater.org/rebates or call (707) 547-1918.
 Maintaining and Repairing Aging Infrastructure Sonoma Water has managed eight wastewater districts and zones throughout Sonoma County since 1995 when it took over management and operations from the Sonoma County Public Works Department.
 The districts and zones range in age from 70-plus years (Sonoma Valley, Occidental) to 40 years (Russian River, Airport/Larkfield/Wikiup) and they all face financial challenges.
-Given the facilities life span, the aging infrastructure of collection and treatment systems require ongoing replacement and maintenance projects.
-Each of the districts and zones face more stringent water quality regulations, which increases operational and capital costs.
-Most of the districts and zones are relatively small and that means a smaller ratepayer base is responsible for these increasing costs.
+The aging collection and treatment systems require ongoing maintenance and replacement projects.
+As water quality regulations become more stringent, operational and capital costs of compliance increase.
+The small size of most of the districts and zones means there are relatively few ratepayers to share these new costs.
 This year the proposed rate increases for many of the districts and zones are larger than they have been in recent years.
 Sonoma Water recognizes the rate increases can present a financial hardship for ratepayers, and every effort is being made to seek out grants and loans to offset some of the costs for capital projects.
-Rate increases are needed for the maintenance and replacement of aging infrastructure, deferred maintenance in some cases, and an effort to maintain the integrity of these publicly owned assets and responsibly manage the systems in a way that protects public health and the environment.
-The information below details the proposed rate increase for your district or zone and a breakdown of how funds are collected and how they are spent.
+Rate increases are needed for the maintenance and replacement of aging infrastructure, deferred maintenance in some cases, to maintain the integrity of these publicly owned assets and to responsibly manage the systems to protect public health and the environment.
+The information below details the proposed rate increase for your district or zone and provides a breakdown of how funds are collected and spent.
 There is also a list of projects planned for the coming year.
+FY22-23 FY23-24 Proposed ESDs 17,791 17,789 Annual Rate Per ESD \$1,200 \$1,272 Annual Increase \$68 \$72 Monthly Rate per ESD \$100 \$106 Monthly Increase \$5.67 \$6.00 Rate Increase 6.0% 6.0% Increased Revenue \$1,209,788 \$1,280,808 Fixed Rate sewer bills are calculated based on usage of an Equivalent Standard Dwelling ("ESD").
+An ESD is defined as what an average single family home would use in a given year.
+Budget Approval After the proposed budgets and rates are developed, the budgets are available for public review at the end of March.
+The draft proposed budgets for all sanitation districts and zones will be available for review at Sonoma Water's office located at 404 Aviation Boulevard, Santa Rosa, California 95403, and on Sonoma Water's website at SonomaWater.org/Current-Budget.
+In addition, owners of the properties in district and zones receive notice of the proposed rates in this newsletter.
+The public can protest rate increases up to the date of the rate hearings, which this year are scheduled for May 16, 2023 at the Board of Supervisors chambers.
+(A protest form and rate hearing information are available on pages 5-7 of this notice).